Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tạp chí Doanh NghiệpTạp chí Doanh Nghiệp01/10/2024

-“Huge” demand for housing
+Huge demand for housing

-Series of infrastructure and policy support
+A series of infrastructure and policy support measures.

 Source: https://doanhnghiepvn.vn/kinh-te/nhieu-co-hoi-cho-nha-dau-tu-vao-phan-khuc-gia-nha-phai-chang/20240930110450535